Why this matters

 California cottage food — your questions answered.

-What's the difference between Class A and Class B cottage food in California?
+What is the difference between a Class A and Class B cottage food permit in California?

 California cottage food laws: what is the short version?

 California requires permit before selling cottage food.
 The listed cost is $100.
 The annual gross sales cap is $86,206.
-California allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+California allows online orders, in-state shipping, seller delivery for cottage food sellers.
+California also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.

-Do I need a cottage food permit in California?
+Do I need a cottage food license or permit in California?

 Yes.
 California requires permit before selling cottage food.
 The listed cost is $100.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.